 After the first Indianapolis 500 in 1911, the sanctioning body, the American Automobile Association (AAA), determined the 40 car grid was too large for the track.
 It was decided each car should have at least 400 feet of track to itself, therefore meaning only 33 cars could participate.
 However, only in 1934 was this truly implemented as 1933’s race saw 42 cars compete.
 The rule was set in place with an exception of the USAC-CART split years.
 CART was given an extra day of qualifying where 2 additional cars would make the field, expanding the grid to 35.

-The past few years even getting the grid to 33 cars was tricky, but this year, with 34 cars attempting to make the race, “Bump Day” returns for the first time since 2021 and one driver will be without a spot on the grid at the 107th running of the Indy 500.
+The past few years even getting the grid to 33 cars was tricky, but this year, with 34 cars attempting to make the race, “Bump Day” returns and one driver will be without a spot on the grid at the 108th running of the Indy 500.

 ABOUT THE AUTHOR